 - any other factor which would warrant review of the proposed changes by the convened IRB or was used to initially to evaluate the risk:benefit ratio or any other criteria for approval

 Submit the Minor Change Form to request this type of change to an existing, acknowledged or approved study.

 All non-exempt studies must be reviewed and re-approved at least annually.
 It is the responsibility of each investigator to be aware of when their study expires and submit a continuing review application (or final report) to the IRB at least 30 days prior to that date.
 In the event that a study expires prior to the submission of the annual application, the study will be closed and a new application must submitted.
 No research activities, including data analysis, may be conducted in the absence of a current IRB approval.

-Exemptions are granted for five years and there is no requirement for annual renewal applications.
+Continuing review applications are not required for exempt studies.
+Exemptions are granted for five years.
 If the research extends beyond the expiration date, the Investigator must request a new exemption.
 Investigators should submit a final report to the IRB if the project is completed prior to the 5 year term.

 Protocol deviations, exceptions, adverse events and unanticipated problems must be reported to the IRB.
 The timeline for these reports depends on the nature of the event.

 Final reports should be submitted at least 30 days prior to the annual expiration date or sooner if all study activities, including data analysis, are complete.